batliwalaa/Artificial-Intelligence-A-Z-Build-an-AI-with-ChatGPT4/README.md

 ## 🎥 Video Recording & Playback

-The trained agent’s performance is recorded and displayed inline in Jupyter/Colab:
+The trained agent’s performance is recorded and displayed inline in Colab:

 1. Environment is re-initialized with `render_mode='rgb_array'`.
 2. At each step, `env.render()` returns a frame (H×W×3 numpy array).